 - Misunderstanding the situation

 The rule of thumb here should be that if the police want to talk to you about anything more complicated than a traffic ticket or a crash you should consult with an attorney.
 There are no “do overs” when it comes to police questioning and anything you say could be misconstrued and used against you later on in a prosecution.
-If you are, indeed, innocent of all criminal activity than let your lawyer be the filter for communications between you and him on enforcement to ensure that you do not end up as yet another prisoner claiming innocence.
+If you are, indeed, innocent of all criminal activity, then let your lawyer be the filter for communications between you and law enforcement to ensure that you do not end up as yet another prisoner claiming innocence.